voigt/voigt.github.io/content/about.md

 ## An incomplete list of things I used to do, but don't do anymore:

 - **Hannover Gophers**
-Together with Tobias Pauling I ran the Hannover Gophers meetup.
-Unfortunately, the pandemic killed it and we decided to quit.
+I co-organized the Hannover Gophers meetup with Tobias Pauling.
+Unfortunately, the pandemic forced us to discontinue the meetup.
 - **nativecloud.dev**
-Together with Max Körbächer we ran a weekly newsletter about Cloud-Native Software, Culture and Practices.
-After two years we decided to stop the newsletter to leave time for other projects.
+I collaborated with Max Körbächer to produce a weekly newsletter covering Cloud-Native Software, Culture, and Practices.
+After two years, we decided to conclude the newsletter to pursue other projects.
 - **Kubernetes Release Team**
-I contributed to the Kubernetes Release Team.
-I was a member of the 1.21, 1.22 and 1.23 Release Team.
-In 1.22 I was the Bug Triage Lead.
-After my second child was born I decided to take a break from the Release Team.
+I contributed to the Kubernetes Release Team and served as a member of the 1.22, 1.23, and 1.24 Release Teams.
+In the 1.22 cycle, I held the position of Bug Triage Lead.
+However, following the birth of my second child, I decided to take a break from the Release Team.